So truthfully, why does he pull away?

 Further still, they think having this problem is wrong.

-Men pull away for very good reason.
+Men pull away for very good reasons.
 Because it’s what they need to do to be true to their natural rhythm and equilibrium in their masculine body.

 When men become involved with a relationship and go deeper, it’s natural to have them pull away – even after marriage and many years together.